 Maintaining Reproductive Health

-Conditions such as infections, hormonal imbalances, or structural abnormalities can affect the male reproductive system structure.
+Conditions such as infections, hormonal imbalances, or structural abnormalities can affect the structure of the male reproductive system.
 Early detection and medical intervention can address these issues, preserving fertility and overall well-being.
-By understanding the structure of male reproductive organ, individuals can better recognize symptoms and seek timely care.
+By understanding the structure of the male reproductive organ, individuals can better recognize symptoms and seek timely care.